-The Compensation Committee agreed with McCormick's definition of "Adjusted EPS" for fiscal 2016, that is EPS for the respective year, adjusted to exclude the impact of special charges.
-The Compensation Committee determined that if McCormick were to achieve Adjusted EPS growth between the range of the prior year's Adjusted EPS to 10.86% growth, an annual incentive would be paid in an amount between 30% and 200% of target.
+The Compensation Committee agreed with McCormick's definition of "Adjusted EPS" for fiscal 2017, that is EPS for the respective year, adjusted to exclude the impact of special charges and total transaction and integration expenses related to the acquisition of RB Foods.
+The Compensation Committee determined that if McCormick were to achieve Adjusted EPS growth between the range of the prior year's Adjusted EPS to 11.08% growth, an annual incentive would be paid in an amount between 30% and 200% of target.
 The Committee concluded it was appropriate to reward Adjusted EPS performance in this range with a payment exceeding target in recognition of the difficulty of achieving an Adjusted EPS goal which places McCormick among the highest performers in its Peer Group.
-For fiscal 2016, the Compensation Committee established the following annual incentive payment levels for Adjusted EPS growth, ranging from equal to the 2015 level to growth of 10.86% or more.
+For fiscal 2017, the Compensation Committee established the following annual incentive payment levels for Adjusted EPS growth, ranging from equal to the 2016 level to growth of 11.08% or more.

 Adjusted EPS Metric Payout

 Threshold Prior Year Level 30%

-Target 6.86% Growth 100%
+Target 7.12% Growth 100%

-Maximum 10.86%+ Growth 200%
+Maximum 11.08%+ Growth 200%

-One of the performance metrics used in determining the fiscal 2016 annual incentive for all Named Executive Officers is business unit McCormick Profit.
-For fiscal 2016, the ability to meet or exceed the McCormick Profit goals was considered at least as difficult as the overall Company achievement of its Adjusted EPS performance metric.
+One of the performance metrics used in determining the fiscal 2017 annual incentive for all Named Executive Officers is business unit McCormick Profit.
+For fiscal 2017, the ability to meet or exceed the McCormick Profit goals was considered at least as difficult as the overall Company achievement of its Adjusted EPS performance metric.
 Business unit and Global McCormick Profit targets, while quantifiable, are confidential commercial or financial information, the disclosure of which would cause competitive harm to the Company.
 The Compensation Committee evaluates the difficulty of achieving the business unit McCormick Profit targets established by the CEO.
 In this evaluation, the Committee considers both the historic performance of the business units for which Messrs.
 Foley and Swift were responsible and the overall McCormick Profit targets established by the CEO for the upcoming fiscal year.